Noise Levels in Pinewood-West Palm Beach, West Palm Beach, FL | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,543 Pinewood-West Palm Beach residents, or 46.3%, live above that level.
 By land area, 54.0% of Pinewood-West Palm Beach is above 55 dBA.

 Average noise levels for Pinewood-West Palm Beach residents, grouped by direction from the center of Pinewood-West Palm Beach.
-Southern Pinewood-West Palm Beach carries the highest population-weighted average; Eastern Pinewood-West Palm Beach carries the lowest.
-Just 0% of residents in Eastern Pinewood-West Palm Beach live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Southern Pinewood-West Palm Beach.
+The highest population-weighted average is in southwestern Pinewood-West Palm Beach; the lowest is in northeastern Pinewood-West Palm Beach, where just 23% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Central Pinewood-West Palm Beach